TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/scrollframe/BaseScrollFrame.md

 ```lua
 function BaseScrollFrame(Scope: Scope): (props: BaseScrollFrameProperties) -> Frame
 ```
-Initializes the BaseScrollFrame component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a custom scrolling frame that uses Roblox's ScrollingFrame for input and padding.

 ## Default Syntax